Rinaldo degli Albizzi: Issue

-Fictional Depictions
+Fictional depictions

 In Roberto Rossellini's three-part miniseries The Age of the Medici (1973), Rinaldo degli Albizzi was portrayed by Hungarian actor Tom Felleghy.

 In Frank Spotnitz's eight-part television series Medici: Masters of Florence (2016), Albizzi was portrayed by English actor Lex Shrapnel.
 In this series, however, Albizzi is represented as approximately the same age as Cosimo de' Medici, whereas in reality he was 19 years older than Cosimo.
-He is also depicted as being murdered along with his son immediately upon their leaving Florence for Albizzi's exile, supposedly on Cosimo's orders.
+He is also depicted as being murdered along with his son Ormanno (represented here as his only child and without issue) immediately upon their leaving Florence for exile, supposedly on Cosimo's orders.